amosproj/amos2021ss02-project2-context-map/README.md

 `npm i -g yarn`

 ### Run the project
-> :warning: **Scripts are currently only available for windows platforms or platforms that have powershell installed**
+> :warning: **Scripts are currently only available for the windows platform or platforms that have powershell installed**

 To start the project, navigate to the `/build` directory within the repository clone and run each of the scripts in the following order within a separate shell instance.
 ```